Profiteer (Daoye): 1979-1985: The Rise of Daoye

 Most daoye started up their businesses by buying up goods in short supply, such as famous-brand wines and cigarettes, grain, fertilizer, televisions, even special-issue postage stamps, for resale at high price.
 Many of these goods were transported from southern and coastal cities, where free market was more developed and commodities were in relatively ample supply, to the northern provinces and hinterland.
 In Chengdu, for example, there was a regular cigarette market on the banks of the Jin River, where private vendors could buy top-brand cigarette at about twice as the state retail price.
 In August 1987, this market was reported as handling two thousand cartons each day; one year later it was still going strong, and several private vendors said they always got their top-brand cigarettes there.

 Under the dual-track price structure, the ability to obtain official quotas is the key to pocket the price differences.
 Good connection, therefore, is essential for daoye to obtain supply from state supply units.
 Illegal sales from the state units could be made by managerial staff, or by staff members lowers down.
 In either case, it was necessary for private traders to have good connections with the people concerned.
 Private business in trades where supplies might be a problem, such as a tinsmith, a signmaker using plastics, and a chicken farmer requiring large amounts of feed, were run by former state employees or their relatives, and obtain their materials from former work units or from connections made when working there.
 If private profiteers did not happen to have these connections, they had to bribe the state employees.
 High demand for some goods provided amply opportunity for cadres in the state units who had power over those goods to profit from their positions.
 The state unit or staff member could profit by selling not the commodities themselves but the stage-unit status that facilitated buying.
 Many of the cases of illegal trading reported in the media involved individual businessmen using checks, identification, or letters of introduction from state or collective units.

 1986-1989: Profiteer Grew Rampant

-Starting in the latter half of 1980s, the illicit trade in some items became quite common and open.
+Starting in the latter half of the 1980s, the illicit trade in some items became quite common and open.
 All kinds of “official profiteering” guandao and “private profiteering” affiliated had massed huge wealth.
 The “legends” about making great fortune overnight by profiteer emerged one another, generating greater incentives for more people to engaging in this lucrative market.
 Statistics showed that nearly 41 million people, accounting for 43% of the total labor force in the tertiary sector, participated in business activities related to the dual-track price structure by 1988.
 The overall annual amount of the price differentials for commodities, bank loans, and foreign currencies between the planned and market sectors totaled 200 to 350 billion RMB, accounting for 20% to 30% state revenue that year.